If you’re planning on taking your business online, you will need a domain name – your website’s address on the Internet.

 Each domain name ends with an extension.
 For example, in ‘xneelo.co.za’ the .co.za is the domain extension.
 There are hundreds of domain extensions available, however, not all registrars or hosting companies support them all.
 Some extensions are not available to everyone and are reserved for certain bodies like universities (.ac.za) or government (.gov) or only specific countries (.co.uk).

 View the domain extensions you’re able to host with xneelo here.

 Good thought needs to go into choosing the right domain name.
 It represents your company and is often the first interaction customers have with your brand.
 It’s important that your chosen domain name is professional and memorable.
 You want to choose something simple enough for your customers to remember, and easy to spell.

 Don’t forget about social media – be sure to check that the domain name you’d like to register is also available as a social media handle.
 Keeping consistency throughout your website and social media will help solidify your brand.

 If you’re an exclusively South African company, consider using the .co.za. local extension.
 If your service is localised to a city, perhaps use a .capetown or .joburg domain name.

 Registering a domain name

 Once you’ve decided on a domain name, you’ll need to determine if it’s available to register.
 Registering a domain name is easy with xneelo’s domain search.
 Simply type in the domain name and press ‘search’.
-If the domain name is available, you can sign up or log in to your control panel (existing customers) to complete the registration process.
+If the domain name is available, you can sign up or log in to your Control Panel to complete the registration process.